59 Red Flowers: Complete List With Names and Pictures

 Azalea

-Also called the Flame Azalea, the full spectrum of fiery colors ranging from a glowing golden-yellow to a burning red with brilliant orange blotches can appear in a single flower.
+In the flame azalea, the full spectrum of fiery colors ranging from a glowing golden-yellow to a burning red with brilliant orange blotches can appear in a single flower.
 Its buds highly resemble small candle flames and continue to grow as a stunning, loosely round blossom until it finally fully blooms as an elegant, blazing star-shaped flower.

-Although these flowers are poisonous to humans, they are especially enjoyed by numerous birds, including hummingbirds, and are a highly recommended flower for butterfly gardens.
+Although these flowers are poisonous to humans, they are especially enjoyed by numerous birds, including hummingbirds, and are highly recommended red flowers for butterfly gardens.

 Azaleas thrive in full or partial sun and more easily grow in acidic, well-drained soil with a lot of humus.
 It also needs a layer of mulch such as leaf mould above the soil to keep it cool and help retain moisture and control weeds.
 The plant grows to be an upright, spreading shrub with a similar height and width of 48 to 96 inches.
 It is ideal to plant them in USDA zones 5 to 8 in the spring, summer, or fall.